 John Myatt on a wall in Bird Street, Lichfield commemorating Samuel Johnson (Photograph: Patrick Comerford, 2016)

 Anglican culture has been expressed in architecture, poetry, literature, novels, and music.

-Samuel Johnson (1709-1784) is often remembered as the compiler of his great Dictionary, but forgotten as a spiritual writer.
+Each morning in Lent this year, I was meditating and blogging on thoughts from Samuel Johnson (1709-1784), who is often remembered as the compiler of his great Dictionary, but forgotten as a spiritual writer.

 In his last prayer, on 5 December 1784, before receiving Holy Communion and eight days before he died, Samuel Johnson prayed: